Hubert Wilkins: World War I

 In 1917, Wilkins returned to his native Australia, joining the Australian Flying Corps in the rank of second lieutenant.
 Wilkins later transferred to the general list and in 1918 was appointed as an official war photographer.
 In June 1918 Wilkins was awarded the Military Cross for his efforts to rescue wounded soldiers during the Third Battle of Ypres.
 He remains the only Australian official photographer from any war to have received a combat medal.
-The following month Wilkins was promoted to Captain and became officer commanding No.3 (Photographic) Sub-section of the Australian war records unit.
+The following month Wilkins was promoted to captain and became officer commanding No.3 (Photographic) Sub-section of the Australian war records unit.

-Wilkins' work frequently led him into the thick of the fighting and during the Battle of the Hindenburg Line he assumed command of a group of American soldiers who had lost their officers in an earlier attack, directing them until support arrived.
+Wilkins's work frequently led him into the thick of the fighting and during the Battle of the Hindenburg Line he assumed command of a group of American soldiers who had lost their officers in an earlier attack, directing them until support arrived.
 Wilkins was subsequently awarded a bar to his Military Cross in the 1919 Birthday Honours.

-When Sir John Monash was asked by the visiting American journalist Lowell Thomas (who had written With Lawrence in Arabia and made him an international hero) if Australia had a similar hero, Monash spoke of Wilkins: "Yes, there was one.
+When Australian WWI general Sir John Monash was asked by the visiting American journalist Lowell Thomas (who had written With Lawrence in Arabia and made T. E. Lawrence an international hero) if Australia had a similar hero, Monash spoke of Wilkins: "Yes, there was one.
 He was a highly accomplished and absolutely fearless combat photographer.
 What happened to him is a story of epic proportions.
 Wounded many times ... he always came through.
 At times he brought in the wounded, at other times he supplied vital intelligence of enemy activity he observed.
 At one point he even rallied troops as a combat officer ...
 His record was unique."

-Early career and personal life
+After the war

-After the war, Wilkins served in 1921–22 as an ornithologist aboard the Quest on the Shackleton-Rowett Expedition to the Southern Ocean and adjacent islands.
+After the war, Wilkins served in 1921–22 as an ornithologist aboard the Quest on the Shackleton–Rowett Expedition to the Southern Ocean and adjacent islands.

 Wilkins in 1923 began a two-year study for the British Museum of the bird life of Northern Australia.
 This ornithology project occupied his life until 1925.
 His work was greatly acclaimed by the museum but derided by Australian authorities because of the sympathetic treatment afforded to Indigenous Australians and criticisms of the ongoing environmental damage in the country.